kibs-tech/kibs-tech.github.io/services_posts/mobile-app-development.md

 It's also a whole lot of fun!

  I've completed one app (see below) and I am about to start working on another.
+The apps run on both Android and iOS.
 My plan is to build up some reusable components so that in the future I can develop apps with some great functionality for a very competitive price.

 ## Roll up, roll up, get yer cheap app ere :)

 If you would like an app at a reduced rate whilst I build up a portfolio get in contact now!!

 Send me an email telling me all about your app desires: [{{site.email}}](mailto:{{site.email}})

 ## My first completed app <i class="far fa-grin-hearts" style="color:#f00"></i>